microsoft/TechConnect2025-Lab210/skillable/exercise3.md

    ![data import settings ](media/dataimport6.png)

-The account information has now been populated in the account table, let´s now start the Copilot Studio required configurations
+The account information has now been populated in the account table, let's now start the Copilot Studio required configurations

 ### Grounding the Agent